 Fortynine Palms Oasis Trail is a 3 mile heavily trafficked out and back trail located near Twentynine Palms, CA that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking, trail running, and birding and is accessible from October until June.
+The trail offers a number of activity options and is accessible from October until June.

 Great moderate trail with a strenuous final stretch toward the oasis, which is a beautiful spot: In the middle of June it still had water trickling down a couple of yards and wild blooms.
 Great for a fine picnic, then a short rest and back up the hill!

 Not a super pretty hike, but not bad either.
 Great trail for some exercise.